 is raised on the zone but nothing happens on the player.
 Mails are being sent out to the concerned customers and it’s possible to filter on “Need player update” in Business to find the right players.

 Please note that we can’t say which versions will be deprecated when, as that mainly depends on when that version was released (which can change over time).
 When we deprecate once a month the next deprecation batch will be decided, which will get the deprecation error (one month in advance of being unsupported).
-No player newer than 6 month will ever be unsupported seen from release date.
+No player newer than 6 month will ever be unsupported from release date.

 ./libSplayer_alsa: /lib/libstdc++.so.6: version `GLIBCXX_3.4.20' not found (required by libSplayer.so)